MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureVM.md

 The first two commands get available images by using the Get-AzureVMImage cmdlet, and stores one of them in the $Image variable.

-This command creates a provisioning configuration based on a virtual machine configuration for the Windows operating system, and uses it to create a virtual machine with an azure_2 data disk.
+This command creates a provisioning configuration based on a virtual machine configuration for the Windows operating system, and uses it to create a virtual machine with an Azure data disk.

 ### Example 4: Create a virtual machine with a reserved IP address
 ```